-Particle Sizing and Zeta Potential
+Particle Size Zeta Potential Analyzer

 For instance, calculation of zeta potential from CVI requires information about particle size distribution, acoustic impedance and sound attenuation.
 These parameters can be extracted from the acoustic attenuation spectra when acoustic and electro-acoustic spectrometers are combined together.
 The acoustic spectrometer provides, in this case, the required information about particle size and acoustic properties of the system.
 This correction is implemented into the DT-1202 software.
-This software also contains 3 different ways of estimating weight fraction of solids in concentrated sample: 1) from attenuation spectra together with PSD; 2) from attenuation spectra for known a’priori PSD; 3) from the measured sound speed.
+This software contains also 3 different ways of estimating weight fraction of solids in concentrated sample: 1) from attenuation spectra together with PSD; 2) from attenuation spectra for known a’priori PSD; 3) from the measured sound speed.

-The DT-1202 can be supplemented with a set of options which substantially extend this instrument’s capabilities.
+The DT-1202 can be supplemented with a set of Options which substantially extend this instrument’s capabilities.
 For instance, it can be supplied with 2 burettes for titration, capable of measuring zeta potential and particle size at different pH, surfactant concentration, and ionic strength.
 Aqueous and non-aqueous conductivity measurements are also optional.
 Non-aqueous conductivity is especially important for characterizing zeta potential in non-polar liquids.
 The Rheological option is suitable for characterizing longitudinal rheological properties, such as compressibility and bulk viscosity.
 Porous materials Option extends zeta potential capability for these type of samples.
-This option also includes measurement of porosity with high frequency aqueous conductivity probe.
+This option includes also measurement of porosity with high frequency aqueous conductivity probe.

 The DT-1202 has a very flexible sample handling system that we have developed while dealing with complex concentrated systems for over 15 years.
 This flexibility has been achieved with a set of standard (included) and optional (purchased) Accessories.
 For instance, in the case of a stable system, sample volume for zeta potential measurements can be as little as 0.1 ml, and for particle size measurement – 10 ml.